DataBiosphere/data-portal/content/releases/2020-mar/replicating-the-release-analysis.md

 ![image](_images/16_data_tab_output.png)
 #### 3. You should now see the processed data files.

-The processed files include the normalized expression matrices (in loom and h5ad formats), differential expression analyses, (xlsx and CSV formats), and Single Cell portal outputs.
+The processed files include the normalized expression matrices (in loom and h5ad formats), differential expression analyses, (xlsx), and Single Cell portal outputs.
 These are each described in the [Methods documentation](data.humancellatlas.org/releases/2020-mar/methods).

-**Note:** Although the normalized expression files (loom and h5ad) contain cell clustering, they are still unannotated.
+**Note:** Although the normalized expression files (loom and h5ad) contain cell clustering, they do not yet contain cell type annotations.

 ## Annotating Release files
 The March2020 Release includes normalized expression matrices that have been annotated with the guidance of project contributors.
 This tutorial does not cover how to add these annotations to expression matrices, but there are multiple tools you can use to add annotations including [LoomPy](http://loompy.org/) and [SCANPY](https://icb-scanpy.readthedocs-hosted.com/en/stable/).
 Additionally, you can add annotations using [Single Cell Portal](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release).
 See the [Working with Release Files guide](data.humancellatlas.org/releases/2020-mar/working-with-release-files) for details about creating your own Single Cell Portal study.